 First, do not go to town declaring you’re starting out a reboot of yourself.
 Not to your colleagues, not to your friends, not to your family.
 It’s just you and your mind.
 If they ask, tell them as gently and kindly as possible that it’s none of their business.
 Because declaring it before doing it takes away your motivation.

 Second, place multiple reminders throughout each day to your goal.
 We haven’t gone into what your action goals are in this step yet, so relax on that.
-You’ve to fix a lot of post-it notes at various places, and on your phone and laptop.
+You’ve to fix a lot of post-it notes at various places.

 How to go about fixing it?
 We are dealing with that in the next step, where we’ll lay out the plan to fix it.